BenjaminVockenberg/home/README.md

 This is a simple website project I created a long time ago.
 Originally it was meant to be a portfolio site.
 Now it is more like a testing area.
 After I deleted the www.psychomonster.com I needed another proof of existence.
 With this website I'll keep track of my skills and projects I'm workin on.

+It still needs a functionally navigation but this is in progress.

 ## Changes

 - I switched from jquery to VueJs for testing my PhraseGenerator build with another lib.